-"When taking phone reservations, remember that this is in fact a part of the customer's dining experience.
+When taking phone reservations, remember that this is in fact a part of the customer's dining experience.
 How they are made to feel on the phone directly impacts their expectations of the restaurant.
 If you are taking a reservation, consider that you are already beginning to serve that customer and use this as an opportunity to start their experience off on the right foot.

 Be accurate and prompt, repeat the details to confirm them with the customer and take note of any special circumstances they happen to mention (allergies, celebrations, whether it's their first time in, etc.).
-Remembering these things often go a long way."
+Remembering these things often go a long way.

-Tanya King daMaurizio Fine Dining Halifax

-house booked with reservations, you have some certainty of the number of covers you will need to service.
+Tanya King daMaurizio Fine Dining Halifax As an operator, it is very helpful to know or have a good sense of how many customers will come through your doors that night.
+If you have a full house booked with reservations, you have some certainty of the number of covers you will need to service.
 It gives you a chance to schedule staff and prep accordingly.